punchinglikes/Bot-Turtorial/README.md

-# Bot-Turtorial
+# Bot-Tutorial
 How to start making your own discord bot in discord.js

   # So, you want to learn how to make a discord bot, great!
-  I remember when i first started off and it was stressful.
+  I remember when I first started off and it was stressful.
 Hopefully this guide will help you get pointed in the right direction to becoming the greatest bot developer of all time!

   #  What is needed before I start?
-You will need a few programs if you want to use this turtorial correctly.
+You will need a few programs if you want to use this tutorial correctly.

-  1. [Nodejs](http://link.url/) - Nodejs is a powerful tool that basicly takes your javascript code and converts it into a runable aplication on your computer.
+  1. [Nodejs](http://nodejs.org) - Nodejs is a powerful tool that basically takes your javascript code and converts it into a runable aplication on your computer.
-  2. [npm](http://link.url/) - npm is a packaging software that will (in this case) download the nodes you need to connect to the discord API.
+  2. [npm](http://npmjs.com) - npm is a packaging software that will (in this case) download the nodes you need to connect to the discord API.
 (This comes with Nodejs)
- 3. Some sort of text editor, just don't use notepad! use a program made to code in like [Atom](http://link.url/) or [Sublime](http://link.url/)
+ 3. Some sort of text editor, just don't use notepad! use a program made to code in like [Atom](http://atom.io) or [Sublime](http://sublimetext.com)

   # Creating your application